 The programme provides opportunities for students to develop and demonstrate knowledge and understanding, qualities, skills and other attributes in the following areas.
-The programme outcomes have references to the benchmark statements for Engineering.
+The programme outcomes have references to the benchmark statements for engineering.

-- 1. To equip students having diverse backgrounds with knowledge skills and understanding in their chosen programme that will enable them to be able to deal with complex issues both systematically and creatively, to make sound judgements in the absence of complete data, and to communicate their conclusions clearly to specialist and non-specialist audiences. - 2.
+- 1. To equip students having diverse backgrounds with knowledge skills and understanding in their chosen programme. - 2.
 To ensure students receive the core material recommended by the accrediting professional institutions (The Institute of Marine Engineering, Science and Technology and the Royal Institution of Naval Architects). - 3.
-To enable students to enhance their projects by facilitating the School's exceptional research base to inform teaching and lecturing activities and to demonstrate self-direction and originality in tackling and solving problems, and act autonomously in planning and implementing tasks at a professional equivalent level. - 4.
-To equip students with appropriate transferable practical skills in computing and information technology, data collection and analysis, problem formulation and solving and communication skills, (both oral and written), and for effective group participation including independent action, accepting responsibilities, formulating ideas proactively, planning and developing strategies, implementing and executing agreed plans, leading and managing teams where required, evaluating achievement against specification and plan, and decision making. - 5.
-To encourage students to develop awareness and responsible attitudes towards the needs of society and the environment in the application of their engineering knowledge, including a regard for safety appropriate to their profession.

-- 6. To have a repertoire of skills to enable the acquisition, evaluation and interpretation of information. - 7.
+To enable students to enhance their projects by facilitating the School's exceptional research base to inform teaching and lecturing activities. - 4.
+To equip students with appropriate transferable practical skills in computing and information technology, data collection and analysis, problem formulation and solving and communication skills, both oral and written. - 5.
+To encourage students to develop awareness and responsible attitudes towards the needs of society and the environment in the application of their engineering knowledge, including a regard for safety appropriate to their profession. - 6.
+To have a repertoire of skills to enable the acquisition, evaluation and interpretation of information. - 7.
 To have the ability to communicate effectively, make presentations, work as a member of a team, manage their time, prioritise and manage their work effectively. - 8.
 To instil in students an awareness of their professional responsibilities and the need for their own continuing professional development. - 9.
 To contribute to the working environment within the School, such that students enjoy the University learning experience and wish to maintain contact with the School in its future activities, professionally as well as socially.